Importing Pix4D data into IMS Map360

 36. Return to your drawing in IMS Map360.
 Use the “Open Cyclone” command on the Import/Export tab (Sketch mode) or on the PointCloud tab (Advanced mode) or type CWIMPORT at the commandline.

-37. ALWAYS set the units to Meters, and pick on "..." to start the import.
+37. ALWAYS set the units to Meters when working with Pix4d, and pick on "..." to start the import.

-38. Expand the Database tree as shown to find your database.
-Right click and "Create View"
+38. Expand the Database tree as shown to find your database the model space view to import, and select "Open."